-Objectives, Targets & IndicatorsTo protect the Itchen Valley from inappropriate development by careful interpretation of planning policies, produce Water Level Management Plans for SSSI's, maximise use of appropriate grant aid schemes and to set up an information system to monitor environmental change
+Ob bjectives, To protect the Itchen Valley from inappropriate development by careful interpretation of planning policies, produce Tai rgets & Water Level Management Plans for SSSI's, maximise use of appropriate grant aid schemes and to set up an Ind dicators information system to monitor environmental change

-South Downs Dra aft Management Plan 2006 Translating national policy for protected areas to a local level the plan relates to the protected area of the South Downs and the potential effects of outside development on the conservation and enhancement of the area.
+South Downs Draft Management Plan 2006

+Translating national policy for protected areas to a local level the plan relates to the protected area of the South Downs and the potential effects of outside development on the conservation and enhancement of the area.
 The plan is complementary to existing policies and carries statutory weight influencing a wide range of future decisions.

-Objectives, Targets & Indicators Defines key objectives with a view to further consultation defining priorities and future actions: Protect, conserve and enhance the natural beauty of the South Downs including the physical, ecological and cultural landscape and natural resources.
-Promote informal tourism only so far as it is in line with the first objective.
+Defines key objectives with a view to further consultation defining priorities and future actions: Objectives, Protect, conserve and enhance the natural beauty of the South Downs including the physical, ecological Targets & and cultural landscape and natural resources.
+Indicators Promote informal tourism only so far as it is in line with the first objective.
 Promote sustainable social and economic development in support of the first two objectives.